 Navigating in the 3D space is done with the use of both mouse movement and keyboard shortcuts.

 To be able to work in the three-dimensional space that Blender uses, you must be able to change your viewpoint as well as the viewing direction of the scene.
 While we will describe the 3D View editor, most of the other editors have similar functions.
-For example, it is possible to translate and zoom in the Image editor.
+For example, it is possible to pan and zoom in the Image editor.

 Mouse Buttons and Numpad